Benders Decomposition for Bi-objective Linear Programs: Introduction

 Some researchers have integrated the concept of column generation into the steps of the bi-objective parametric simplex method. \citet{RMES12} describe how the entering variable selection in the bi-objective parametric simplex method can be reformulated as a column generation subproblem for \glspl{BLP}. \citet{MRE15} extend this research to perform Dantzig-Wolfe decomposition by considering multiple subproblems, one for each commodity of a bi-objective multi-commodity network flow problem.

-In this paper we provide an introduction to bi-objective linear optimisation problems and the Benders decomposition technique in Sections~\ref{sec:BLP} and~\ref{subsec:single-obj-benders}.
+In this paper, we provide an introduction to bi-objective linear optimisation problems and the Benders decomposition technique in Sections~\ref{sec:BLP} and~\ref{subsec:single-obj-benders}.
 We present an approach that performs Benders decomposition for \glspl{BLP} within the iterations of the bi-objective parametric simplex algorithm.
 Given a \gls{BLP}, we first show that we can always find a bi-objective Benders reformulation consisting of only a subset of variables, two new variables to capture the first and second objective values of the remaining problem and cuts to ensure feasibility of the master variables as well as optimal objective values.
 This reformulation has a complete set of efficient solutions that is equivalent to that of the original \gls{BLP}, see Section~\ref{sec:full-Benders-reformulation-BLP}.
 Benders master and subproblems are formulated and an algorithm is developed that integrates the concept of Benders decomposition within the steps of the bi-objective parametric simplex method in Section~\ref{sec:algorithms}.
 Section~\ref{sec:numerical} summarises the results of an extensive computational study.
 Section~\ref{sec:conclusion} concludes the paper and identifies promising directions for future work.

 This paper makes the following contributions to the literature.
-Firstly, we show how a full Benders reformulation can be derived in the bi-objective case, i.e.~we introduce a bi-objective Benders reformulation of a non-decomposed \gls{BLP}.
-Secondly, we devise a bi-objective Benders decomposition approach and prove the correctness of the reformulation by showing that it can be used to obtain a complete set of extreme efficient solutions to the original problem.
+Firstly, we show how a full Benders reformulation can be derived in the bi-objective case, i.e.~we introduce a bi-objective Benders reformulation of a non-decomposed \gls{BLP} consisting of both feasibility cuts and what we term weighted optimality cuts.
+Secondly, we devise a bi-objective Benders decomposition approach and prove the correctness of the reformulation by showing that it can be used to obtain a complete set of efficient extreme solutions to the original problem.
 Finally, we present an algorithm, which we term the \gls{BBSA}, for solving the bi-objective Benders reformulation.
-This algorithm efficiently combines the bi-objective parametric simplex algorithm with Benders decomposition.
-The \gls{BBSA} is applied to solve three different types of \gls{BLP} and extensive numerical results are discussed.
+This algorithm efficiently combines the bi-objective parametric simplex algorithm with Benders decomposition and enables solving the problem in a single sweep (with some backtracking).
+The \gls{BBSA} is applied to solve three different types of \gls{BLP} and extensive numerical results are discussed, including a comparison with a dichotomic approach that solves weighted single-objective Benders problems.